martinjrobins/diffsol/book/src/primer/compartmental_models_of_drug_delivery.md

 V_c = 1000 \text{ mL}, \quad V_{p1} = 1000 \text{ mL}, \quad CL = 100 \text{ mL/h}, \quad Q_{p1} = 50 \text{ mL/h}
 \\]

-Let's now solve this system of ODEs using DiffSol.
+Let's now solve this system of ODEs using Diffsol.
 To implement the discrete dose events, we set a stop time for the simulation at each dose event using the [OdeSolverMethod::set_stop_time](https://docs.rs/diffsol/latest/diffsol/ode_solver/method/trait.OdeSolverMethod.html#tymethod.set_stop_time) method.
 During timestepping we can check the return value of the [OdeSolverMethod::step](https://docs.rs/diffsol/latest/diffsol/ode_solver/method/trait.OdeSolverMethod.html#tymethod.step) method to see if the solver has reached the stop time.
 If it has, we can apply the dose and continue the simulation.

 ```rust
 # fn main() {